List of Homestuck characters: Characters and death

 Characters frequently die within the plot of Homestuck, which Andrew Hussie described as a necessity of a story with such a large cast.
 Though Hussie used death as "the line between relevance and irrelevance", characters generally remain relevant in some way in the story, as there exist various video game-style constructs that allow a character to be revived.
 Rebecca Peterson of The Martlet described how "characters are gleefully killed off, brought back, and killed again" in a manner that makes it difficult to follow which characters are still alive.
 Characters may even have multiple versions of themselves active in the story simultaneously, both dead and alive.
 In an interview with Big Shiny Robot, Hussie said the following on this topic:

 Death is presented as a "leveling up step" for the characters in Homestuck, it being the only way for characters to gain God Tier powers.
 According to Autostraddle, many characters reach a greater importance after their death, as they can contribute to the story as ghosts or helper sprites.
-Some readers of the webcomic see this implementation of death as a subversion of the "bury your gays" trope, as homosexual characters frequently get killed off in American media.
+Some readers of the webcomic see this implementation of death as a subversion of the "bury your gays" trope.